By Rick Steves

 - You can buy train tickets (and make seat reservations) at major travel agencies in Italian city centers, reserving several key trains at one stop.
 The cost is only a little more, it can be more convenient (if you find yourself near a travel agency while you're sightseeing), there are no crowds, and the language barrier can be smaller than at the station's ticket windows.

 - If traveling with kids, ask for the "Offerta Familia" deal when buying tickets at a counter (or, at a ticket machine, choose "Yes" at the "Do you want ticket issue?" prompt, then choose "Familia").
 While the deal doesn't apply to all trains at all times, with this discount families of three to five people with at least one kid (age 12 or under) get 50 percent off the child fare, and 20 percent off the adult fare.
 You may also see a "Bimbi Gratis" offer: One child age 5–15 free per adult who pays the full base fare.
-(Even without these deals, kids ages 4 and under travel free on Italian trains; ages 4–11 ride for half price.)
+(Even without these deals, kids ages 3 and under travel free on Italian trains; ages 4–11 ride for half price on regional trains — and the half-price deal extends up to and including age 14 on long-distance Italian trains.)

 Italy Rail Passes: Key Details